2020PB/police-brutality/reports/New York.md

 Police hit an African American journalist for the WSJ in the face multiple times.
 He lost his glasses and injured his ankle as he was following instructions to back away and had his hands up.
 He had his press badge displayed.

-tags: journalist, property-destruction, strike, shields
+tags: journalist, property-destruction, strike, shield

 id: ny-newyorkcity-16